Rahul935980/100-days-of-python/Day 1 -  Band Name Generator/README.md

 ## Notes

-- Notes: This is the final project for Day 1 of Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp for 2022
+- Notes: This is the final project for Day 1 of Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp.
 - Small changes made to the original project, used food instead of pets, and used .capitalize() method.

 ### Built with